2DegreesInvesting/practices/git.md

 ## tl;dr

-* Shared commits should not be changed.
+* Shared commits[^shared_commit] should not be changed.
 * Changes in each shared commit should be closely related.

+[^shared_commit]: A _shared_ commit is a commit that someone other than you might access, for example, because you pushed it to a remote repository that someone else has permission privileges to access.

 ## 1. Preserve shared history